alexiparkhio/pasiona-app-react/README.md

 # Pasiona React App
 This is fullstack App I built for Pasiona.
 I would like to thank to the company beforehand for the interest they deposited in my skills.

+## Demo
+Demo of the app available at: https://pasiona-react-app.surge.sh/

 The app simply features a basic CRUD structure with cards.
 You can display them with a title and a description.

 ## Installation